roaringskyinc/api-docs/source/index.html.md

 Welcome to the **Dine On Campus**&reg; API!
 You can use the API to access events, special offers, locations, and menus.
 We'll be adding more in the near future.

-You can view code examples in the dark area to the right.
+You can view code examples in the area to the right.

 # Authentication